Have You Ever Thought About Lessons?

 I’m as passionate about singing as I am about editing (& vice versa) and firmly believe that everyone can benefit from learning the skill of singing.
 “But I can’t sing!”
 I might hear you say.
 Pish-POSH!
 Of course you can!
 It’s just like learning to write your name or ride a bicycle.
 There is a good deal of trial and error, messy ‘scribbling’ and falling down (luckily, it doesn’t hurt nearly so much as a scraped knee!) but once you get the hang of it, it can become second nature, and you’ll forget that once you didn’t ‘know how’ to sing.
 There are lots of articles about the advantages of music in general and singing in particular, so I won’t go into detail here.
 I’ll just say that I have a fun studio–I love teaching my students and learning from them, too.
 I’ve taught men and women, boys and girls, aged 8 (though I prefer not to begin until at least age twelve) to 76, guided a few who wanted simply to learn how to match pitch and sing in the car without embarrassment, and crowed with pride as many of them flapped their proverbial wings and took flight in recital. (okay, that might sound a little corny, but once you get to know me, you’ll realize how sincere I am about that sentence!)

-If I’ve piqued your interest, use the contact tab above to send me a note.
+If I’ve piqued your interest, please contact me for a trial lesson.
 For my ‘official bio’ and a few credentials, see below.

 Soprano April Bennett is an active soloist and chamber musician.
 She has performed with the Bach Society of Dayton, Choral Arts of Springfield, the Dayton Opera Chorus, the Kettering Civic Band, the Miami Valley Symphony Orchestra and the Springfield Symphony Orchestra.
 Musical highlights include Messiah (Handel), Missa in Angustiis (Haydn), Exultate Jubilate (Mozart) and Stabat Mater (Pergolesi).
 This spring, Mrs. Bennett will return to the concert stage with Springfield Symphony Orchestra singing in Mendelssohn’s Elijah (April 2018).